 If you are not a resident of one of the European Union countries, or some English speaking countries like UK, Canada, US, Australia and New Zealand, you may need visa to come to Italy as a tourist.
 You can check it here, on the website Vistoperitalia.esteri.it.

 Anyway, staying in Italy as a tourist from any country of the world is limited to 90 days per half-year — you can’t spend a full summer season in the mountains from May to November without breaking this rule.
 And this is another minus for going to live in Italy for longer periods.

 Probably, you will also need to make a simple travel insurance for your travel to Italy.
 In Russia, we need to make it by applying for a new visa.
 For your country, please, check the rules.

-Monthly Budget for Life in Italy
+Monthly dudget for life in the Dolomites, Italy

 Transport in the Dolomites is also inexpensive by European standards — about 10 euros for 200 kilometers.

-English Language in Italy
+English language in Italy

 As just a few people speak English in the Dolomites and Italy, knowing Italian, German and other European languages is a big plus.
 But there are more chances to meet English speaking people in Trento and Belluno (but, maybe, not Bolzano), as well as among younger people.
 Besides, one can meet Russian speakers (Ukrainians, Belarusians, Moldovans) here.